Croes Newydd: After closure

-Up to the late 1970s, sidings on the north curve of the former depot site were used for stabling diesel locos at weekends including Class 25s and Class 40s in association with Brymbo steelworks duties.
-However, with the closure of the Brymbo branch from 1/10/82 this practice ceased as a regular stabling point.
+Up until the late 1970s, sidings on the north curve of the former depot site were used for stabling diesel locos at weekends including Class 25s and Class 40s in association with Brymbo steelworks duties.
+However, with the closure of the Brymbo branch on 1/10/82 this practice ceased as a regular stabling point.

 Between closure and the 1980s, Wrexham Corporation (now Wrexham County Borough Council) opened a yard and depot on part of the site.
 This was home to the town and surrounding area's rock salt store, as well as the grit spreaders that dispersed it in cold weather.
-Also kept here were all grass cutting equipment and road maintenance equipment.
+Also kept here were all thegrass cutting equipment and road maintenance equipment.
 After sustaining damage from a minor fire in one of the buildings, the depot was closed and relocated to the nearby Wrexham Industrial Estate in 2009.

 In the 1990s, sidings to the southwest of the triangle were developed as a suburban housing estate; Named Llys-David-Lord (David Lord Court), named after David Lord, a famed aviator.
 Such was the pace of putting up fencing that the siding points continued under the newly erected fence line!
 Apart from the sidings, the only thing left was an old BR brake van.
 In the 2000s, the nearby Wrexham Maelor Hospital extended its car park onto the site of the marshalling yard to the west of the triangle.